Sdniss/BICAMSZ/README.md

         - `data_all`: all input data
         - `demographics`: subset of input data, 'age', 'gender', 'education' columns
-        - `sdmt_raw`: subset of input data, 'sdmt' column
+        - `sdmt`: subset of input data, 'sdmt' column
-        - `bvmt_raw`: subset of input data, 'bvmt' column
+        - `bvmt`: subset of input data, 'bvmt' column
-        - `cvlt_raw`: subset of input data, 'cvlt' column
+        - `cvlt`: subset of input data, 'cvlt' column
         - `columns`: columnnames of the input data
         - `description`: description of the data

 - class `ConversionTable`: a look-up table that is used for the conversion from raw to scaled scores

   Attributes:

   - `sdmt`: sdmt conversion table
         - `bvmt`: bvmt conversion table
         - `cvlt`: cvlt conversion table
         - `description`: description of the structure of a conversion table

 2. Functions (`functions.py`)

    - `normalization_pipeline` is the mother function that combines all other functions to do the normalization
       - `get_expected_score` generates an expected cognitive score
       - `raw_to_scaled` converts raw value to scaled value
       - `to_z_score` turns the expected and scaled score to a z-score